North Texas' men's, women's basketball series against Old Dominion postponed

 UNT also had a home game against Texas A&M-Commerce and a game at LSU called off in nonconference play.

-The Mean Green's are scheduled to play a home-and-home series against Rice that is set to begin with a game at Rice on Jan.
+The Mean Green are next scheduled to play in a home-and-home series against Rice that is set to begin with a game at Rice on Jan.
 28 with a game to follow at the Super Pit on Jan.
 30.

 UNT (7-5) swept UTEP in its last C-USA series over the weekend to move to 3-1 in league play.
-The Mean Green are tied with UAB for first in the league's West Division.
+The Mean Green are tied with UAB for first in C-USA’s West Division.

 ODU (8-4) is tied with Western Kentucky for the lead in the East Division at 4-2.
 The series was one of the more intriguing of the weekend in C-USA.